thinkingmik/acl-manager-laravel/README.md

 ```

 All checks are made on `user_id` attribute retrieved from session.
-You can define many different `acl:` filter:
+You can define many different `acl:` filters:
 ```php
 acl:role.resource.permission //check if logged user has role and the permission on resource acl:*.resource.permission    //check if logged user has permission on resource